piersrueb/gridCalc/readme.md

 ## GridCalc

 Grid Calc is a SASS grid layout framework that allows you infinite scope to define the number of grid columns you require.
 It also allows you to specify your gutter width as a pixel value.
+You will need to compile the SASS before using it on your project.
+For more info on <a href="https://sass-lang.com/install">compiling SASS</a>.

 See demo <a href="https://codepen.io/Rueb/pen/qyeVWZ">here</a>.